 Topological reconstruction

 Given a collection of organelle space-time localizations R˜ and appropriate displacement fields and, our goal is the computational reconstruction of {ra}a.
-Of course, because the reconstruction of {ra}a in continuous time is impossible without a motion model that can interpolate over time, which for plant organelles is unavailable, we focus on reconstructing the trajectories {r˜a}a that are discretized at the time levels contained in R˜, i.e. ˜ra = {ra(tn)}n.
+Of course, because the reconstruction of {ra}a in continuous time is impossible without a motion model that can interpolate over time (which for plant organelles is unavailable) we focus on reconstructing the trajectories {r˜a}a that are discretized at the time levels contained in R˜, i.e. ˜ra = {ra(tn)}n.
 As we show below, for such discrete reconstruction the computed displacement fields and are sufficient.

 We adopt a similar linking process as in [42].
 Our algorithm (described in depth below) proceeds in three stages, it has been exhibited in fig. 4.
 In the first stage, we embed R˜ into